Joshua19Kim/gardenersGo/.gitlab/merge_request_templates/default.md

 - - [ ] All tests passed
 - - [ ] Did relevant manual testing
 - - [ ] Add merge description to the request
-- - [ ] Make sure that you are merging into DEV (do not merge into MAIN!!!)
 - - [ ] Make sure delete branch is checked

 ## MERGE DESCRIPTION

 ## MERGE REQUEST CHECKLIST
+- - [ ] Make sure that that the merge request is merging into DEV (do not merge into MAIN!!)
 - - [ ] The task has met all of the measurable outcomes that were set.
 - - [ ] Task meets the relevant ACs
 - - [ ] The task has been tested (unit and/or acceptance testing) and the tests are passing.